-Students will be able to view their individualized examination scores on Blackboard/Canvas.
-Students will receive feedback in the form of a "Strengths and Opportunities" report for Clinical Medicine I, II, and III examinations.
+Students will be able to view their individualized examination scores on Canvas.
+Students will receive feedback in the form of a "Strengths and Opportunities" report for all didactic course exams.
 The LMU-Harrogate PA Program views examinations as assessment tools, not used as an instructional tool, therefore, students will not be able to view their individual examinations once completed.
-Students will instead receive a comprehensive examination report which will alert each student individually to topics and medical task areas that need to be reinforced through additional studies.
+Students will instead receive a comprehensive examination report, which will alert each student individually to topics and medical task areas that need to be reinforced through additional studies.